back

 When you get federal student loans, you do not have to make any payments until after you graduate.
 Deferred payments can make it easier for students to focus on school as they do not have to worry about repayment.

-On the other hand, many private money lenders expect payments while students are still in school.
-If you need to take out private student loans in addition to federal, look for a private lender that offers deferred payments.
+On the other hand, many private lending options expect payments while students are still in school.
+If you need to take out a private student loan or personal loan to pay for outstanding costs, look for a private lender that offers deferred payments.

 Qualification